ElementsProject/lightning/doc/PLUGINS.md

 ## Hooks

-Hooks allow a plugin to define custom behavior for `lightningd` without having to modify the c-lightning source code itself.
+Hooks allow a plugin to define custom behavior for `lightningd` without having to modify the Core Lightning source code itself.
 A plugin declares that it'd like to be consulted on what to do next for certain events in the daemon.
 A hook can then decide how `lightningd` should react to the given event.